joshuaboniface/rffmpeg/README.md

 1. Create a user for rffmpeg to SSH into the server as.
 This user should match the `jellyfin` user on the media server in every way, including UID (`id jellyfin` on the media server), home path, and groups.

-1. Install the SSH public key created in step 2 into the new user's home directory: `sudo -u jellyfin mkdir -p /var/lib/jellyfin/.ssh && echo 'ssh-rsa MyJellyfinUserPublicKey' | sudo -u jellyfin tee /var/lib/jellyfin/.ssh/authorized_keys`

-1. Ensure that the "Transcode path" directory exists at the same location as on the media server; create it if required: `sudo mkdir -p /var/lib/jellyfin/transcoding-temp`
+1. Ensure that the Jellyfin data directory exists at the same location as on the media server; create it if required, and set it immutable to prevent unintended writes: `sudo mkdir -p /var/lib/jellyfin && sudo chattr +i /var/lib/jellyfin`

-1. Mount the media server NFS transcode share at the transcode directory: `echo 'jf1:/var/lib/jellyfin/transcoding-temp /var/lib/jellyfin/transcoding-temp nfs defaults,vers=3,sync 0 0' | sudo tee -a /etc/fstab && sudo mount -a`
+1. Mount the media server NFS data share at the same directory on the transcode server: `echo 'jf1:/var/lib/jellyfin /var/lib/jellyfin nfs defaults,vers=3,sync 0 0' | sudo tee -a /etc/fstab && sudo mount -a`

 1. Mount your media directory on the transcode server at the same location as on the media server and using the same method; if your media is local to the media server, export it with NFS similarly to the transcode directory.